Project Definition Report Nov 2019

 What features will the Ardenwood Station include?

-Capitol Corridor stations typically have platforms, parking, and multi-modal access for vehicles, pedestrians, bicyclists and buses.
-A pedestrian bridge is proposed to be included for the Ardenwood Station that will allow safe access from a parking lot to the train platform.
+Capitol Corridor stations typically have platforms, parking and multi-modal access for vehicles, pedestrians, bicyclists and buses.
+A pedestrian bridge is proposed for the Ardenwood Station to allow safe access from the parking lot to the train platform.
 The Ardenwood Station will be better connected to the City of Fremont’s planned bicycle facilities.

 The 2019 Capitol Corridor Station Policy describes the following required station elements:

 - 800-foot long platforms with eight-inch top of rail clearance